 What will happen after the observation?

-A few days after the observation, you will meet with your consultant to discuss the class session observed as well as other aspects of your teaching.
+A few days after the observation, you will meet with your consultant to discuss the class session as well as other aspects of your teaching.
 The consultation is intended to help you become a more reflective and intentional teacher, using the particular class session observed to provide concrete examples of teaching and learning processes to discuss.
 To that end, your consultant will likely spend much of the time asking you questions about how you approach your teaching, what you find challenging, the decisions you made before and during the class session observed, and your thoughts on ways you can better meet your teaching goals.

 How can I arrange a teaching observation?